-Iconic species and protected places symbolize the cultural, spiritual, aesthetic and other intangible benefits that people value for a region.
+The health of iconic species and protected places are two ways of assessing the cultural, spiritual, aesthetic and other intangible benefits that people value for a region.